JinpengLiu981113/SAT-based-Sudoku-Solution/README.md

 ## Convert sudoku game into SAT problem

-We first create a sudoku game like this
+1.We first create a sudoku game like this

 ![sudoku](https://github.com/JinpengLiu981113/SAT-based-sudoku-solution/blob/master/sudoku.png)

-Then we tanslate the sudoku game into SAT in this way
+2.Then we tanslate the sudoku game into SAT in this way

 ```c
 /* 数独中已填入的值 */